 - The best places to buy a vacation home

 There are many types of vacation homes that do well as investment properties in the Asheville area.
-Here are few of the more common types, but this not an exhaustive list.
+Here are a few common types (but this not an exhaustive list).

 Log Cabins in the Woods

 Many vacation home buyers (and renters) envision the storybook log cabin home in an idyllic setting in the woods.
 Maybe there’s even a mountain stream that runs through the property.
 Many vacation renters run Google searches for things like “Asheville cabin rentals” or other similar terms.

 Buyers considering buying a home in Asheville to use as an income-producing vacation rental shouldn’t limit themselves to just cabins.
 Cottages and bungalows closer into town are also very desirable because they give guests easy access to shops, restaurants, and nightlife.
 Homes near Downtown Black Mountain or Downtown Weaverville are great options for in-town vacation homes.

 As a general rule, short-term vacation rentals are not permitted within the Asheville city limits (more on this in a moment), but there are exceptions.
 Some of these are in the Central Business District in Downtown Asheville.
 There are some condominium buildings downtown that were issued short-term vacation rental (STVR) permits and “grandfathered in” as permitted vacation rentals.
 In some cases, these permits don’t apply to the entire building, but only to units on certain floors.
 These specific condos are in high demand and typically sell quickly when they come on the market.

 When condo units in Asheville are available for use as a vacation rental, they also sell for more than an otherwise similar unit that does not have the option to be used as a vacation rental.